-One promising alternative to fossil fuels is hydrogen^{2,3} (see the article by Joan Ogden, PHYSICS TODAY, April 2002, page 69).
-Through its reaction with oxygen, hydrogen re-
+One promising alternative to fossil fuels is hydrogen_2,3 (see the article by Joan Ogden, Physics Today,

-George Crabtree is a physicist in the materials science division at Argonne National Laboratory in Illinois.
-Mildred Dresselhaus is a professor in the department of physics and the department of electrical engineering and computer science at the Massachusetts Institute of Technology in Cambridge.
-Michelle Buchanan is a chemist in the chemical sciences division at Oak Ridge National Laboratory in Tennessee. leases energy explosively in heat engines or quietly in fuel cells to produce water as its only byproduct.
+April 2002, page 69).
+Through its reaction with oxygen, hydrogen releases energy explosively in heat engines or quietly in fuel cells to produce water as its only byproduct.
 Hydrogen is abundant and generously distributed throughout the world without regard for national boundaries; using it to create a hydrogen economy-a future energy system based on hydrogen and electricity-only requires technology, not political access.

-Although in many ways hydrogen is an attractive replacement for fossil fuels, it does not occur in nature as the fuel H_2 .
-Rather, it occurs in chemical compounds like water or hydrocarbons that must be chemically transformed to yield H_2 .
+Although in many ways hydrogen is an attractive replacement for fossil fuels, it does not occur in nature as the fuel H2.
+Rather, it occurs in chemical compounds like water or hydrocarbons that must be chemically transformed to yield H2.
 Hydrogen, like electricity, is a carrier of energy, and like electricity, it must be produced from a natural resource.
 At present, most of the world's hydrogen is produced from natural gas by a process called steam reforming.
 However, producing hydrogen from fossil fuels would rob the hydrogen economy of much of its raison d'être: Steam reforming does not reduce the use of fossil fuels but rather shifts them from end use to an earlier production step; and it still releases carbon to the environment in the form of CO2.
 Thus, to achieve the benefits of the hydrogen economy, we must ultimately produce hydrogen from non-fossil resources, such as water, using a renewable energy source.